-A zoonotic disease can emerge as the result of increased human contact with the animal host(s), animal tissues, vectors, or environmental sources of the pathogens.
+A zoonotic disease can emerge as the result of increased human contact with the animal hosts, animal tissues, vectors, or environmental sources of the pathogens.
 It may also result from an increased prevalence of the agent in domesticated or wild animals or in vectors.
-Many currently emerging and reemerging diseases have reservoirs in wildlife and/or are foodborne.
+Many currently emerging and reemerging diseases have reservoirs in wildlife or are foodborne.

-Changing land use patterns may alter the number of reservoir hosts, increase the incidence of infection in these animals, encourage genetic changes in the pathogen (eg, recombination with other strains), or bring animal hosts or disease vectors into closer contact with people.
-Because many mosquitoes preferentially breed along the edges of forests rather than deep among the trees, deforestation can increase populations of these species.
+Changing land use patterns may alter the number of reservoir hosts, increase incidence of infection in these animals, encourage genetic changes in the pathogen (eg, recombination with other strains), or bring animal hosts or disease vectors into closer contact with humans.
+Because many mosquitoes preferentially breed along the edges of forests rather than deep among the trees, deforestation can increase their numbers, potentially resulting in increased exposure to some mosquito-transmitted diseases.
 Degradation of their natural habitats, as well as the ready availability of food near human dwellings, can encourage wildlife to move into suburban areas.

 The growth of the human population also exerts pressures that ultimately result in increased contact with wildlife.

 Changing climates can sometimes be a factor in disease emergence, particularly for arthropod-borne pathogens such as Rickettsia spp.
 A warmer climate not only allows vectors to survive the winter but also permits a longer transmission season.